Multi-modal Misinformation Detection: Approaches, Challenges and Opportunities: Multi-modal feature study

 \section{Multi-modal feature study}

-In this section, we discuss feature-based direction of multi-modal misinformation study.
-To better understand the rational behind multi-modal features and clues, we start with a brief introduction of some of the common categories of misinformation that spread in multi-modal environments.
-Furthermore, we discuss some of the commonly used multi-modal features and clues and then we talk about existing fusion mechanisms for combining data modality features.
-Finally, we debate pros and cons of each fusion mechanism.
+In this section, we discuss the feature-based direction of multi-modal misinformation studies.
+To better understand the rationale behind multi-modal features and clues, we start with a brief introduction to some of the common categories of misinformation that spread in multi-modal environments.
+Furthermore, we discuss some of the commonly used multi-modal features and clues, and then we talk about existing fusion mechanisms for combining data modality features.
+Finally, we discuss the pros and cons of each fusion mechanism.

-\subsection{Common categories of misinformation in multi-modal environments}
+\subsection{Common Categories of Misinformation in Multi-modal Environments}